 How Have Estimates Been Moving Since Then?

-At this time, Central Garden has a subpar Growth Score of D, however its Momentum Score is doing a bit better with a C. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, Central Garden has a great Growth Score of A, a grade with the same score on the momentum front.
+Following the exact same course, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions indicates a downward shift.
+Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
 Notably, Central Garden has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.